 One of our favorites this year is this Cat in Meditation sculpture.
 For a $67.99 purchase cost, this wood sculpture can provide 38 packets of lifesaving nourishment to children suffering from acute malnutrition.

 3) Know someone with a sweet tooth?
 Surprise and delight them with a Fall Leaves and Caramels Box from Farm Santuary for $30.

 The vegan, handcrafted artisan chocolate that is also organic, fair trade and made of fresh (locally sourced) ingredients, helps farm animals and supports the Farm Sanctuary’s rescue, education, and advocacy work.
 The caramels, which come in Maple Pecan Caramel, Apple Caramel, Spicy Apple Caramel, and Maple Cream Leaf flavors, are packaged in a 100% post-consumer recycled paper box.

 Or, for $35, you can symbolically adopt a turkey and have a certificate sent to the same or a different gift recipient — also courtesy of Farm Sanctuary.

-Farm Sanctuary is the nation’s largest and farm animal rescue and protection organization.
-Since 1986, Farm Sanctuary’s annual Adopt a Turkey Project has led to the rescue of more than one thousand turkeys.
+Farm Sanctuary is the nation’s largest farm animal rescue and protection organization.
+Since 1986, Farm Sanctuary’s annual Adopt a Turkey Project has led to the rescue of more than 1,000 turkeys.

 Young and old cat lovers will likely love these cat earrings, which are available in nine different colors from Paws 4 A Cure.
 We actually gave a pair of these to a cat lover last year and she loved them so much that she started wearing them as soon as she opened the gift.